The Central Processing Unit (CPU) is the Proverbial Brain of the computer.

 Different operating systems have different screens of death.
 Microsoft Windows users would be quite familiar with the menacing blue screens they see once in a blue moon.

 Literally, if the issue is with the CPU, the BSOD will be displayed along with the code 0x00000.
-For further confirmation, you can search the particular error code in google.
+For further confirmation, you can search the Particular Error code in google.

-also read: How to Install Motherboard Drivers?
+Also Read: How to Install Motherboard Drivers?

-While technology has a million pros, it can also have a million cons.
+While technology has a million pros, it can also have a Million Cons.
 You may find out that in some cases none of the above-mentioned signs apply in your cases, but the processors would still fail.

 Gamers and top-tier graphics designers could end up needing CPU replacements every couple of years, while people who don’t perform power-intensive tasks on the same systems, could end up with healthier processors.